Blueprint 1.0 Review

 It’s also found in many energy drinks, sometimes in quantities as large as 0.5-1g, and there’s a bit of evidence that it may pair well to reduce the jittery aspect of caffeine in a way similar to l-theanine.
 It seems like 3g/day can be reasonably consumed safely, and I’d suspect that this carries at least up to 5=10g/day, if not much higher.
 I’m only moderately bullish (at most) on taurine improving human lifespan, especially if one begins with the assumption of a good diet, but I find it really interesting nonetheless.

-Name: Semaglutide
+Name: Semaglutide (now discontinued)

-Dosage: 0.3mg (subcutaneous injection, once per week)
+Dosage: 0.15-0.3mg (subcutaneous injection, once per week. may use in the future again)

-Cost/day: $1-2 ($40-50/month, but reduced food intake can actually make this profitable to take!)
+Cost/day: $1-2 ($30-50/month, but reduced food intake can actually make this profitable to take!)

 Description: Semaglutide [Wikipedia] is one of the most important inventions of the century.
 It is the weight loss drug known as Ozempic, Wegovy, or Rybelsus.
 There is so much literature on this drug (and it now has millions of prescriptions in the US) that I’m not going to go over it here, but the short version is that it not only works, but it works well, and seems to often have few or no negative side effects, and sometimes even positive side effects, from reduced cardiac events to many reports of improved willpower.